eprbell/rp2/docs/input_files.md

 # Input Files: ODS Spreadsheet and Config File
 RP2 reads in two user-prepared files:
-* an [ODS-format spreadsheet](#the-input-spreadsheet), containing crypto transactions (ODS-format files can be opened and edited with LibreOffice, Microsoft Excel and many other spreadsheet applications);
+* an [ODS-format spreadsheet](#the-input-spreadsheet), containing crypto transactions (ODS-format files can be opened and edited with [LibreOffice](https://www.libreoffice.org/), Microsoft Excel and many other spreadsheet applications), originally reported in the user's records of exchange and wallet activity.
+The [crypto_example.ods](../input/crypto_example.ods) provides an example of an .ods input file;
-* a [JSON config file](#the-config-file), describing the format of the spreadsheet file: what value each column corresponds to (e.g. timestamp, amount, exchange, fee, etc.) and which cryptocurrencies and exchanges to expect.
+* a [JSON config file](#the-config-file), describing the format of the spreadsheet file: what value each column corresponds to (e.g. timestamp, amount, exchange, fee, etc.) and which cryptocurrencies, exchanges and account owners to expect.
+If desired, the [crypto_example.config](../config/crypto_example.config) file  can be used as an config example or boilerplate.

-The user fills the input spreadsheet with crypto transactions using records from exchanges and wallets.
-The user also writes the config file (or they can start with [crypto_example.config](../config/crypto_example.config) as boilerplate) describing the format of the spreadsheet file:
-* meaning of columns,
-* cryptocurrencies used,
-* exchanges used,
-* account owners.

-See [crypto_example.ods](../input/crypto_example.ods) and [crypto_example.config](../config/crypto_example.config) to learn more.

 ## The Input Spreadsheet
 The input spreadsheet is in .ods format and contains one or more sheets.
 Each sheet is named after one cryptocurrency and contains all transactions denominated in it (allowed cryptocurrencies are defined in the **assets** section of the config file).
 Each sheet is composed of the following tables: